elastic-interval/pretenst-com/physical.md

 # Physical Pretenst Structure

 Anyone who has ever built or tried to build a tensegrity structure can tell you how difficult it can be.
-This comes from the fact that it's minimal, and it gets its integrity from the tension, so that means that only when the tension is "finished" does it actually hold together.
+This comes from the fact that it's structurally minimal, avoiding redundant parts, and it gets its integrity from the tension.
+That means that only when the tension is "finished" does it actually hold together.

 The main goal for this project is to find ways to make the process much easier, so that many more people can do it and we end up seeing a whole lot more tensegrity structures in the world around us.

 The software was built to open up the design space so that anyone can dream up more complicated and interesting pretenst structures.
-The challenge to actually build them gets much bigger as a consequence.
+But the challenge to actually build them gets much bigger as a consequence.

-## We're not Stacking Bricks
+## Not Stacking Bricks

 When we think of building a house, we think of are made of stacking solid bricks on top of one another, maybe with something like cement trowelled in between to stick them together.
 Gravity holds the bricks down as we build the walls, and we lay down some thick beams horizontally when we need to support a floor.
 It all seems more or less like an exercise in stacking solid things.
 There are pushing and pulling forces throughout, but they're hidden to us.